MaximGitmax/JavaScript/README.md

        - Tasks_1-30.js - 30 little tasks
        - Tasks_functions_if_else.js - few tasks that have connection with Tasks_1-30.js
        - JS+HTML - derives from Tasks_functions_if_else.js.
-Consist of files: JavaScript and HTML, that allow you to run an application in Browser, enter your age in Prompt and get the response, corresponding to the entered data, on the HTML page.
+Consists of files: JavaScript and HTML, that allow you to run an application in Browser, enter your age in Prompt and get the response, corresponding to the entered data, on the HTML page.

   - JS_2